 Not paying attention to music can lead to missteps.

-No matter how many steps you know, it’ll never feel good unless you’re moving to the music.
-To begin with rhythm, first find the beat.
+No matter how many steps you know, it’ll never feel good if you’re not moving to the music.
+The first thing to do is find the beat.
 It may be drums, percussion, the bass, or guitar, but that’s what you’re listening for.
 That’ll tell you when to move.

-Please read the Dance Safari post entitled “Rhythmically Challenged?
+Please read the Dance Safari post, “Rhythmically Challenged?
 It’s All in Your Head” for more on this.

 Forgetting things you’ve been introduced to.

-It’s important for you to know that forgetting is totally natural, and it’s a part of learning.
+It’s important for you to know that forgetting is a totally natural part of learning.
 As a matter of fact, you’ll find that during each lesson you’re remembering more and more.
-Just give it time and enjoy the journey.
+Above all, give it time and enjoy the journey.

 What are the challenges of partner dancing?

-- Stepping on your partner’s feet or getting your feet stepped on is always a possibility.
-Ladies can wear closed-toe shoes if it happens too often.
+- Stepping on your partner’s feet or getting your feet stepped on sometimes happens.
+Ladies can wear closed-toe shoes if it occurs too often.

-- Overleading happens when a leader puts too much energy into things like underarm turns and spins.
+- Overleading is when a leader puts too much energy into things like underarm turns and spins.
 This will sometimes result in a sore shoulder for the follower.

 - If you’re dancing on a crowded floor, getting hit or kicked by another couple is a possibility.
 Remember to keep things compact when you’re social dancing.

-- Communication errors in leading or following will always happen, especially for beginners.
+- Communication errors in leading or following can be a problem, especially for beginners.
 If you mislead or don’t follow something, don’t feel bad.
 My advice to the leader is to attempt the move one more time.
 If your partner misses it again, drop it and go on to something else.
 That’s good manners and a part of ballroom dance etiquette.

 - The fear of being too close is a real thing.
 On the other hand, ballroom dancing is meant to be done close.
 Even so, some people are a bit reluctant to keep close contact, and that must be respected.
 This is why a good frame and posture are so important.

 - Over-thinking and over-analyzing steps and techniques can take the joy out of learning.
-Even though a technical learner will find it difficult at first, eventually he or she will relax and feel the music.
+Go easy on yourself as you progress.
+If you’re a technical learner, it may be difficult at first, but eventually you’ll be able to relax and feel the music.

-It’s a given that you’re gonna make some of these common mistakes when you’re learning ballroom dancing.
-Support and encouragement from your instructors, partners, and fellow students will make the difference between giving in or giving up.
+It’s a given that you’re gonna make some of these most common mistakes when you’re learning ballroom dancing.
+Support and encouragement from your instructors, partners, and fellow students will help.